tfgg/yournextmep/_candidates/eu2014/plaid-cymru/jill-evans.md

 person: jill-evans
 region: wales
 party: plaid-cymru
-title: Wales - Plaid Cymru - Jill Evans
+title: Jill Evans is running for MEP in Wales for Plaid Cymru
 incumbent: true
 ---